Compared: Grid-tied, off-grid, and hybrid solar systems

 Solar panels happen to output the most electrical power at noon – not long before the price of electricity peaks.
 Your home and electrical vehicle can be programmed to consume power during off-peak hours (or from your solar panels).

-Consequently, you can temporarily store whatever excess electricity your solar panels in batteries, and put it on the utility grid when you are paid the most for every kWh.
+Consequently, you can temporarily store whatever excess electricity your solar panels generate in your batteries, and put it on the utility grid when you are paid the most for every kWh.

 Smart solar holds a lot of promise.
-The concept will become increasingly important as we transition towards the smart grid in the coming years.
+The concept will become increasingly important as we transition toward the smart grid in the coming years.

 Typical hybrid solar systems are based on the following additional components:

-Hybrid solar systems utilize batter-based grid-tie inverters.
-These devices combine can draw electrical power to and from battery banks, as well as synchronize with the utility grid.
+Hybrid solar systems utilize battery-based grid-tie inverters, which are also known simply as hybrid inverters.
+These devices can draw electrical power to and from battery banks, as well as synchronize with the utility grid.

 The bottom line is this: Right now, for the vast majority of homeowners, tapping the utility grid for electricity and energy storage is significantly cheaper and more practical than using battery banks and/or backup generators.